-A qualitative comparison of snow melt across years (2008 data in Figure 12; 2005-2007 data in Lawhead et al. 2006, 2007, 2008) suggests that, while the annual timing of melt varies substantially, the spatial pattern is fairly uniform across years.
-That is, some areas tend to melt first each year, whereas other areas tend to retain snow longer year after year.
-It may be possible to exploit that spatial pattern to infer snow cover under cloudy portions of scenes.
-Such an inferential approach could provide a method to improve snow cover estimates even with the patchy cloud conditions that occur in most years.
+A qualitative comparison of snow melt across years (2009 data in Figure 13; 2005-2008 data in Lawhead et al. 2006, 2007, 2008, 2009) suggests that, although the annual timing of melt varies substantially, the spatial pattern is fairly uniform across years.
+That is, some areas tend to melt first each year, whereas other areas consistently tend to retain snow longer.
+It may be possible to exploit that spatial pattern to infer snow cover under cloudy portions of satellite scenes; such an inferential approach could provide a method to improve snow-cover estimates even with the patchy cloud coverage that complicates remote sensing in most years.

 Previous comparisons of the performance of the MODIS subpixel-scale snow-cover algorithm with aggregated Landsat imagery suggests that the overall performance of the subpixel algorithm is acceptable, but that accuracy degrades near the end of snow melt (Lawhead et al. 2006).
+A new MODIS algorithm, based on multiple end-member spectral mixture analysis (Painter et al. 2009), may provide more accurate estimates of snow fraction.
 Further research comparing MODIS imagery, Landsat imagery, and oblique aerial photography will improve the accuracy and understanding of errors in subpixel-scale snow-cover mapping.

-To examine the chronological dynamics of vegetation green-up, we examined a 6-year time series of MODIS imagery for the variables NDVI calving, NDVI 621, and NDVI rate (2008 data in Figure 13; 2002-2007 data in Lawhead et al. 2006, 2007, 2008).
-Care must be exercised in comparing NDVI values among the 2002-2003, 2004-2006, and 2007-2008 images because the image-processing approach differed somewhat.
-The first flush of new vegetative growth that occurs in spring among melting patches of snow is valuable to foraging caribou (Klein 1990, Kuropat 1994, Johnstone et al. 2002), but the spectral signal of snow, and possibly standing water, complicates NDVI-based inferences in patchy snow and recently melted conditions.
+To examine the chronological dynamics of vegetation green-up, we examined a 6-year time series of MODIS imagery for the variables NDVI calving, NDVI 621, and NDVI rate (2009) data in Figure 14; 2002-2008 data in Lawhead et al. 2006, 2007, 2008, 2009).
+Care must be exercised in comparing NDVI values among the 2002-2003, 2004-2006, and 2007-2009 images because the image-processing approach differed somewhat.
+The first flush of new vegetative growth that occurs in spring among melting patches of snow is valuable to foraging caribou (Klein 1990, Kuropat 1994, Johnstone et al. 2002), but the spectral signal of snow, and possibly water, complicates NDVI-based standing inferences in patchy snow and recently melted conditions.
 Snow, water, and lake ice all depress NDVI values.
-Therefore, estimates of NDVI change rapidly as snow melts and exposes standing dead biomass, which has positive NDVI values (Sellers 1985, cited in Hope et al. 1993; Stow et al. 2004), and as the initial flush of new growth begins to appear (an NDVI value of 0.09 has been considered a threshold value indicating "onset of greenness" in arctic tundra; Reed et al. 1994).
-Following snow melt (and possibly seasonal runoff flooding), the rate of increase in NDVI value slows.

-Before 2007, we used zero-baseline estimation to calculate NDVI_calving (i.e., negative NDVI values were set to zero; Lawhead et al. 2004, 2006, 2007).
-When that approach was used, the values of NDVI_calving were determined largely by the timing of snow melt.
+Therefore, estimates of NDVI change rapidly as snow melts and exposes standing dead biomass, which has positive NDVI values (Sellers 1985, cited in Hope et al. 1993; Stow et al. 2004), and as the initial flush of new growth begins to appear.
+An NDVI value of 0.09 has been considered a threshold value indicating "onset of greenness" in arctic tundra (Reed et al. 1994).
+Following snow melt (and possibly seasonal runoff flooding), the rate of increase in NDVI value slows used Before 2007, we zero-baseline estimation to calculate NDVI calving (i.e., negative NDVI values were set to zero) (Lawhead et al. 2004, 2006, 2007).
+When that approach was used, the values of NDVI calving were determined largely by the timing of snow melt.
 Snow melt typically occurs during calving and can change significantly within just a few days.
-As a result of changing snow cover, the levels of NDVI_calving vary substantially, based on the timing of satellite imagery relative to melt and how much snow and ice remains to mask the effect of new vegetation.
+As a result of changing snow cover, the levels of NDVI calving vary substantially, based on the timing of satellite imagery relative to melt and how much snow and ice remains to mask the effect of new vegetation.